Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 Equipment upgrades may include new filters, installing a variable-speed drive (VSD) for improved load matching, or implementing heat recovery systems to capture waste heat.
 We also examine pipework improvements using modern, corrosion-free aluminium systems, such as AIRnet.

 A professional compressed air audit is a strategic investment that delivers a clear Return on Investment (ROI).
 The initial purchase price of a compressor is only a fraction of its total Life Cycle Cost (LCC), with energy consumption often accounting for over 70% of the total cost.
 Our detailed report provides the financial justification you need for system upgrades.
-We identify the potential energy savings and calculate the payback period for recommendations like leak repairs, which can often pay for themselves in months, or VSD compressor installations, helping you reduce energy costs and improve your bottom line.

 We conduct our assessments in accordance with ISO 11011:2013, the international standard for compressed air energy efficiency assessments.
 This rigorous, data-led approach ensures our findings are accurate, verifiable, and comprehensive.
-For large UK undertakings, our audit provides the technical documentation and energy-saving opportunities required for compliance with the Energy Savings Opportunity Scheme (ESOS).
+For large UK undertakings, our audit compressed air report provides the technical documentation and energy-saving opportunities required for compliance with the Energy Savings Opportunity Scheme (ESOS).
 This elevates our service from a simple check-up to a key component of your corporate energy strategy and helps reduce CO2 emissions.

 Manufacturing sites in Stoke often have systems that have grown over decades.
-Original compressors may be oversized for current needs, or pipework routes may be inefficient due to factory layout changes.
+Original air compressors may be oversized for current needs, or pipework routes may be inefficient due to factory layout changes.

-Workshop compressors used intermittently have different problems than production-line systems that run constantly.
+Workshop compressors used intermittently have different problems than production-line air systems that run constantly.
 Load patterns matter when identifying energy waste.

-Rising electricity bills without obvious reasons often point to compressed air problems.
+Rising electricity bills without obvious reasons often point to compressed air system problems.
 If you’ve added new equipment, changed shift patterns, or extended your factory, your existing compressed air system might need rebalancing.

 Systems over five years old often benefit from an audit, especially if maintenance has been minimal or reactive rather than planned.